hphelion/documentation/cloudos/overview.md

 The HP Cloud OS Graffiti service:

 * Provides a dictionary of the "capabilities" of all the resources in a cloud environment
-* Provides A searchable directory to find cloud resources based on their capabilities
+* Provides a searchable directory to find cloud resources based on their capabilities
 * The mechanism for dynamic binding, allowing you to describe requirements rather than concrete bindings
 * Supports the base concepts of requirements and capabilities within TOSCA